ManeeshaFullStack/SkillVerge/README.md

 This project was built during my Bootstrap and frontend learning phase.
 I aimed to test my understanding of:
 - Grid layouts and responsive design using Bootstrap
 - DOM manipulation and events with JavaScript/jQuery
-- UI/UX structure suitable for an LMS-type platform

 ---
 ## 🌐 Live Demo